slamora/brackets-wiki/How-to-Use-Brackets.md

 * Only one HTML file can have a live connection to the browser at a time--if you switch to a different HTML file, Brackets will close the original preview and open one for the new file.
-* You cannot specify a URL to load the file from.

 As with quick edit, there are lots of ideas for how to extend this, including highlighting DOM nodes in the browser from Brackets, clicking on an item in